cosmos/sdk-tutorials/academy/3-my-own-chain/run-prod.md

 $ sudo systemctl start checkersd
 ```

-When 2/3 of the validators by weight are online, the network starts off the genesis.
-Congratulations.
+When 2/3rds of the validators by weight are online, the network starts off the genesis.